squeek502/BWAPI-Lua/docs/source/api/differences.rst

    :mod:`BWAPI.Filter` functions can be used by calling them with a :class:`Unit` as the parameter (e.g. ``BWAPI.Filter.CanAttack(unit)``)

    These filters can also be combined by using the normal Lua boolean operators and wrapping/returning the result in a function.
-The function can then be passed as an argument to functions that would normally take a :class:`UnitFilter` in C++, like so:
+The function can then be passed as an argument to functions that would normally take a ``UnitFilter`` in C++, like so:

    .. code-block:: lua